engineersubhadip/Machine-Coding/Kanban Board/instruction.md

 11. Implemented a functionality that if the user clicks on the lock/unlock button , it gives us a toggle functionality.
 We implemented this by check if the current button as class `fa-lock` then remove `fa-lock` and apply `fa-lock-open` to the classlist.
 If the button has `fa-lock-open` then remove it and apply `fa-lock`.

+12. Added the implementation that in a ticket if the user clicks on the lock button, it will unlock and the user will be able to edit the ticket description.
+Then again if the user clicks on the unlock button.
+The ticket will be locked and the updated content will be shown.
+Implementation :- When the user clicks on the LOCK button, I am making the lock button Unlocked and in the `ticket-description` I am setting an attribute that `contentEditable="true"`.
+Now I am adding an Event Listener on the ticket description and getting what the user has typed in and making the textContent equivalent to the updated text.

+Now currently the button is un-locked.
+And as per the scenario, if the user again clicks on the Button I am making the button `Lock` and setting the attribute value of `ticket-description` as `false`.